Speeches of Barack Obama: 2015 State of the Union Address

-Selma Anniversary, 2015
+2015 Selma Anniversary

-Obama spoke on the 50th anniversary of the Selma to Montgomery Marches, lauded unsung heroes and everyday Americans that stood up for justice.
+Obama spoke on March 7, 2015 to mark the 50th anniversary of the Selma to Montgomery Marches, lauded unsung heroes and everyday Americans that stood up for justice.
 According to leading George W. Bush speechwriter Michael Gerson, the speech "falls into the category of speeches that every child should read in school" and is cited by the Washington Post as the Obama speech which will hold up best for posterity.

-Eulogy for Clementa Pinckney, 2015
+2015 Eulogy for Clementa Pinckney

-After the Charleston church shooting, during which state senator Clementa C. Pinckney and eight other victims were gunned down by a white supremacist, Obama went to the College of Charleston to deliver eulogy for senator Pinckney while addressing bigger issues about race relations and civil rights in the United States.
+After the Charleston church shooting, during which state senator Clementa C. Pinckney and eight other victims were gunned down by a white supremacist, Obama went to the College of Charleston on June 26, 2015 to deliver the eulogy for senator Pinckney while addressing bigger issues about race relations and civil rights in the United States.
 Speech had Obama singing "Amazing grace" with the emotional crowd.
 A part of this song in speech was sampled by British band Coldplay in their album "A Head Full of Dreams".